Analog Quantum Simulation of Coupled Electron-Nuclear Dynamics in Molecules: Results

 For fixed Taylor expansion orders, $\omega_\nu$ and $\mathbf{Q}_0$ only affect the accuracy of our approach by the number of harmonic eigenstates required to describe the wavefunction.
-In other words, a quantum simulator with lower oscillator noise can tolerate lower-accuracy parameters, including approximations derived from the electronic integral Taylor expansions.
-For practical cases in the near term, we expect that density functional theory (DFT) will provide an ideal balance between accuracy and classical computational cost when finding $\mathbf{Q}_0$ and $\omega_\nu$, and Kohn-Sham orbitals provide a compact spin orbital basis~\cite{kim15}.
+In other words, a quantum simulator with lower oscillator noise can tolerate lower-accuracy values of $\omega_\nu$ and $\mathbf{Q}_0$, including approximations derived from the electronic integral Taylor expansions.
+For practical cases in the near term, we expect that density functional theory will provide an ideal balance between accuracy and classical computational cost when finding $\mathbf{Q}_0$ and $\omega_\nu$, and Kohn-Sham orbitals provide a compact spin orbital basis~\cite{kim15}.
+We can reduce the number of terms in Eq.~(\ref{eq:Hmol_2}) using an active space.
+The active space defines a subset of spin orbitals for which all possible electron configurations are included, while the remaining (inactive) orbitals have fixed occupations of 0 or 1~\cite{CASSCF}.
+The terms corresponding to the inactive orbitals can be included in the electron integrals of active orbitals, and an external potential $V_\mathrm{inact}(\hat{\bQ})$ that depends only on the nuclear configuration (i.e.$V_\mathrm{nn}(\hat{\bQ})\rightarrow V_\mathrm{nn}(\hat{\bQ})+V_\mathrm{inact}(\hat{\bQ})$).

 In general, the orbital vibronic coupling functions $d_{\nu,pq}$ and $g_{\nu,pq}$ can be extremely localized and non-analytical at some nuclear geometries.
-This requires a high-order expansion in terms of the bosonic ladder operators in Eq.~\ref{eq:Hmol_2}, which greatly increases the number of terms in the Hamiltonian.
+This requires a high-order expansion in terms of the bosonic ladder operators in Eq.~(\ref{eq:Hmol_2}), which greatly increases the number of terms in the Hamiltonian.
 One way to reduce the expansion order would be a unitary transformation of orbitals for which the derivative couplings vanish, which must satisfy $\partial\mathbf{c}/\partial Q_\nu + \mathbf{d}_\nu \mathbf{c} = 0$, where $\mathbf{c}$ is the transformation matrix to the resulting set of ``diabatic'' orbitals, $\eta_m =\sum_l c_{lm} \psi_l$.
 This transformation is identical in form to the many-body BO state diabatization condition~\cite{AnnRevPhysChem_WCL_2004}.
-A set of strictly diabatic states does not exist in general for multi-electron states in multi-mode systems~\cite{StrictDia}, and the same arguments apply for orbitals.
-However, because our goal is simply to achieve a low-order expansion in terms of $\mathbf{Q}$, we can use ``quasi-diabatic'' orbitals where the above strict diabatization condition is not satisfied.
+However, much like multi-electron states in multi-mode systems~\cite{StrictDia}, a set of strictly diabatic orbitals does not exist for an incomplete basis.
+Instead, because our goal is simply to achieve a low-order expansion in terms of $\mathbf{Q}$, we can use ``quasi-diabatic'' orbitals where the above strict diabatization condition is not satisfied but all integral coefficients are smooth functions of $\mathbf{Q}$.
 These orbitals can likewise borrow techniques from BO state diabatization~\cite{Diabatization}.